Skip to main contentArrow Right

 Implementation considerations and best practices

 Designing and deploying a healthcare IAM system isn't just about choosing the most secure option but it's about balancing security with usability, especially across patient-facing apps and external partner workflows.
-The best solutions protect sensitive data while keeping the user experience intuitive and responsive.
+The best solutions protect sensitive data while keeping the UX intuitive and responsive.

 Balance security with usability